72 Notable alumni of

 -

-Joe Wiegand is an impersonator who has portrayed U.S. President Theodore Roosevelt in all fifty U.S. states, after a career as a political consultant.
+Joe Wiegand is an impersonator who has portrayed U.S. President Theodore Roosevelt after a career as a political consultant.
 Wiegand performed at the White House on October 27, 2008, as part of the celebration of the 150th anniversary of Roosevelt's birth.
-He also modeled for a new Theodore Roosevelt sculpture commissioned the American Museum of Natural History.
-Wiegand is also a member and contributor to Theodore Roosevelt Association.
+In 2012 he was the model for a Theodore Roosevelt sculpture commissioned by the American Museum of Natural History.
+He has performed in all 50 States.
+In 2024 Wiegand joined the cast of the Medora Musical in Medora, North Dakota to portray Roosevelt.
+Wiegand is a member and contributor of the Theodore Roosevelt Association.

 -